Mar 03, 2022

-Using bullet points can be a great way of writing a product description that easy on the eyes.
-Alternatively, play around with the layout and website elements to present a well-thought out product description, it doesn’t have to be a vertical bullet point list.
+Using bullet points can be a great way of writing a product description that is easy on the eyes.
+Alternatively, play around with the layout and website elements to present a well-thought-out product description.
+After all, it doesn’t have to be a vertical bullet point list.

-If there is a lot of information you have to present, consider splitting information into several sections and use graphics for that slick visual look.
+If you have to present a lot of information, consider splitting information into several sections and use graphics for that slick visual look.
 That way, you avoid creating a wall of text that makes your product description look off-putting.

 Garmin, for example, incorporates doodles to enhance its product description.
 By dividing the information based on product features, the company improves readability and highlights the benefits at the same time.